tonymichaelhead/furestveil/the-under-school/level-1.md

 ‣ **Search the clutter:** find diagrams of cockroach DNA, and various sketches of cockroach and cat anatomy.
 Search the clutter for 10 minutes and find: a *Bravery Potion* (immune to fear effects for 2d4 turns), a *Polymorph Potion* (works like M-U's Polymorph Self), 2 *Lv.
 9 Cure Disease Potions* (equivalent to casting Cure Disease at lv.
 9).

 #### Professor Chives and Samson
 Professor Chives had a beloved pet cat named Samson, who recently died of natural causes.
-Deeply saddened by Samson's death, Professor Chives desperately attempted to revive him by patching his failed organs with cockroach stem cells, thus creating a terrible abomination (see [[The Under-School Lv.
-1#8.
-(Monster) Samson|Samson]]).
+Deeply saddened by Samson's death, Professor Chives desperately attempted to revive him by patching his failed organs with cockroach stem cells, thus creating a terrible abomination (see [Samson](#8-samson)).
 Professor Chives now works tirelessly on a cure for Samson and sneaks into the former alchemy lab in the Under-School to work in privacy and to take care of Samson, whom he has hidden there (**Area 8**).
 Little does he know, the old alchemy equipment is cursed, and his use of the equipment unknowingly released a terrible demon that stalks the school corridors at night ([[Demon#The Cause of the Curse|The Cause of the Curse]]).

 ‣ **On first visit:** Professor Chives will be present.
 50% chance he will be present on subsequent visits, and 25% chance per turn he will arrive if not present.